 In the context of Jerusalem, Ezra 6:15 mentions the month Adar (month 12) and Neh 6:15 mentions the month Elul (month 6).
 These are Hebrew transliterations of month names in the Babylonian calendar.
 Scripture is a witness here that ancient Israel adopted the month names of the Babylonian calendar by the time of Ezra and Nehemiah c.
 450 BCE.
-This would cause confusion within the Persian Empire that contained Israel unless the names of the months in Israel almost always agreed with the time of the names of those months in the remainder of the Persian Empire.
+This would cause confusion within the Persian empire that contained Israel unless the names of the months in Israel almost always agreed with the time of the names of those months in the remainder of the Persian empire.
 The Babylonian calendar became patterned with the vernal equinox so that its first month did not begin before the vernal equinox from 499 BCE onward.
 The Babylonian calendar also began its months with the sighting of the new crescent, not allowing a month to have more than 30 days.

-Scholars disagree concerning which Persian king ruled during the time that Esther was queen.
-All views proposed are after 499 BCE.
+The Persian king Xerxes ruled during 485-465 BCE, and his queen was Esther.
 Est 9:20-21 [NASB], "Then Mordecai recorded these events, and he sent letters to all the Jews who were in all the provinces of King Ahasuerus, both near and far [this would include Judah], obliging them to celebrate the 14th day of the month Adar, and the 15th day of the same month annually..."
 Est 9:1 states that the 12th month is Adar.
 The context is the region called Susa (Est 9:6), and Est 9:26-32 shows this to be the origin of the Jewish festival of Purim.
 Persian society used the same month names as did the Jews living there.